-When applying in the US, the present address must be within range of the India mission you chose at the top of the form.
-You will be required to show proof that you do reside at the present address (e.g., a copy of your driver's license or your name on a recent utility bill).
+When applying in the United States, the present address must be within range of the Indian Mission you chose at the top of the form.
+You will be required to show proof that you do reside at the present address, such as a copy of your driver's license or a recent utility bill.

-If you are applying for your Indian visa while already abroad, you should list the address of your hotel as your present address.
-Your permanent address is your home address in the US, Europe, etc.
+If you're applying for your visa while already abroad, list the address of your hotel or place you are staying as your present address.
+Your permanent address is your home address in your home country.

-Even if your spouse, father, or mother are deceased, you must list their full names and dates of birth.
+Even if your spouse, father, or mother are deceased, you must list their full names, as well as their citizenship and date of birth.

-If you are applying for a tourist visa, be wary of the many journalist-related choices listed in the profession drop-down box -- you may be rejected and asked to apply for a difficult-to-obtain journalist visa instead.
-Choosing 'UNEMPLOYED' is also not recommended.
-Simply choose 'OTHER' and enter a profession in the field below.
+If you are applying for a tourist visa, be wary of the many journalist-related choices listed in the profession drop-down box, such as journalist, media, news broadcaster, and press.
+If you select one of these, you may be rejected and asked to apply for a difficult-to-obtain journalist visa instead.

-Don't choose 'TOURIST' as your visa type unless you follow it up with 'TOURISM' in the Purpose of Visit field.
+Only choose "TOURIST" as your visa type if you follow it up with "TOURISM" in the Purpose of Visit field.
 Other types of visas will take longer to process and will be scrutinized more by the consulate.
-See more about Indian visa types.

 Countries Visited in the Last 10 Years

 This field on the Indian visa application form does not have a lot of space and frequent travelers may run out of room to list all of their countries visited.
 If you run out of space, list as many countries as you can and attach an official letter to your application that lists the rest.
 Be courteous and include your passport number, visa file number, and signature on the letter.
 Not listing a country for which you already have a stamp in your passport may be a reason for rejection.